smart-on-fhir/smart-health-links/docs/spec.md

 ## SHLink Direct File Request (with `U` Flag)

-When the `U` flag is present, the SHL Receiving Application SHALL retrieve a SHLink's sole encrypted file by issuing a request to the `url` with:
+When the `U` flag is present, the SHL Receiving Application SHALL NOT make a request for the manifest.
+Instead, the application SHALL retrieve a SHLink's sole encrypted file by issuing a request to the `url` with:

 * Method: `GET`
     * Query parameters